vitorhm/est-kubernetes/README.md

 1. Download kind, a application for building local kubernetes cluster.
 2. Create the cluster using `kind create cluster --config k8s/kind.yaml`

+## Converting Docker Compose file to Kubernetes
+1. Download kompose, a application for converting a docker compose file into kubernetes.
+2. Use `cd k8s` and `kompose convert -f ../docker-compose.yml`

-## Creating Kubernetes Deployment
+## Creating Kubernetes Services and Deployments
-1. Use `kubectl apply -f k8s/deployment.yaml` to create a deployment with 3 ReplicaSet with one container using docker image vitorhm/est-kubernetes:1.0.
-2. Use `kubectl apply -f k8s/service.yaml` to create the service for acessing the pods.
-The server is created using the port 30000, so you can access the application outside the cluster using this port.
+1. Using the files generated from kompose, use `kubectl apply -f .` to apply all the resources.
+2. Check using `kubectl get services` \ `kubectl get deployments`

 ## Running the application local
 You can run the application local using `docker build -t app .` and `docker run -p8080:8080 app`.
 The application will be available using the port 8080.